amalacrino/malacrino-lab/content/authors/alyssa/_index.md

     list: always

 # Display name
-title: Uvini Senanayake
+title: Alyssa Pold

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD student
+role: Grad student

 # Organizations/Affiliations
 organizations: